Kidney and Pancreas Transplant

 A successful kidney and pancreas transplant gives you increased strength, stamina, and energy.
 After transplantation, you should be able to return to a more normal lifestyle and have more control over your daily living.
 You can have a normal diet and more normal fluid intake.

 If you were dependent on dialysis before the transplant, you'll have more freedom because you won't be bound to your dialysis schedule.
 The pancreas transplant will keep your blood sugar normal.
 Frequently after transplantation, your blood sugar level before eating will be 90 or less.
 After a meal, it might reach 140 -- all without insulin.
-Further complications of diabetes might be delayed with better blood sugar control.
+Further complications of diabetes might be delayed with better blood sugar management.

 What are the risks of double organ transplantation?